usuaero/MachUpX/docs/source/creating_input_files.md

                 Defaults to density at sea-level.

-            "V_wind" : (vector, array, or string, optional) If a vector is given, this is assumed to be the wind velocity vector given in flat-earth coordinates which is constant throughout the scene.
+            "V_wind" : vector, array, or string, optional If a vector is given, this is assumed to be the wind velocity vector given in earth-fixed coordinates which is constant throughout the scene.
 If an array is given, this is assumed to be either a wind profile or a wind field.
-MachUp will interpret a 4 column array as a velocity profile where the first column is heights and the last three columns are velocity components in flat-earth coordinates.
-A 6 column array is a field where the first three columns are positions in flat-earth coordinates and the fourth through sixth columns are velocity components in flat-earth coordinates.
+MachUp will interpret a 4 column array as a velocity profile where the first column is heights and the last three columns are velocity components in earth-fixed coordinates.
+A 6 column array is a field where the first three columns are positions in earth-fixed coordinates and the fourth through sixth columns are velocity components in earth-fixed coordinates.
 These arrays can alternatively be stored as a csv file, in which case, this value should be the path to the file.

                 Defaults to no wind.

-        "aircraft" : (dict)
+        "aircraft" : dict
             Lists the aircraft to be placed in the scene.
 At least one must be specified.
-If importing more than one aircraft, simply repeat the following:
+If importing more than one aircraft, simply repeat the following keys:

-            "<AIRPLANE_NAME>" : (dict)
+            "<AIRPLANE_NAME>" : dict

-                "file" : (string)
+                "file" : string
                     Path to file containing the JSON object describing the aircraft.

-                "state" : (dict)
+                "state" : dict
                     Describes the state of the aircraft.

-                    "type" : (string)
+                    "type" : string
                         Specifies which definition of state is to be used.
 The difference lies in how the velocity and orientation are defined.
 There are two available types: